“We are a debt relief agency. We help people file for bankruptcy relief under the Bankruptcy Code.”

 “Self-help” is not the answer in this situation with serious consequences.
 Without having a full legal knowledge of court procedures, the relevant statutes, published cases on the subject matter, and experience dealing with creditors and courts you will not be successful in your efforts.
 At the very least you will fall short of retaining all the benefits under the bankruptcy chapters, and the creditors will not hesitate to take advantage of uninformed or misinformed individual.
 The small and trivial detail are curtail in accomplishing the desired result.

-Contact a bankruptcy lawyer at our law firm to determine which Chapter is right for you.
+Contact a Stockton bankruptcy lawyer at our law firm to determine which Chapter is right for you.
 Our experienced bankruptcy lawyers will discuss your individual situation and determine the best course of action.
 Call (209) 475-0499 today, we offer free consultation.

 Chapter 7 Bankruptcy